 “Better to be lonely than to always be arguing with them.”

-“Do you miss them?”
+“Do you miss them?” she asked.

 I paused to fortify my response with a gulp of Regab.
 “I’m not sure.”

 “Fiona… That’s an unusual name for a Midwesterner,” Robert said.

 “My mom loves musical theater.
 She was going through her Brigadoonphase.”

 “I heard you say you used to perform.”

 “Did you know the training compound has an auditorium with a stage?”

 Robert grinned at my open-mouthed reaction.
 “Nope.
 It’s behind the other buildings, near the grove of palm trees.
 Nothing dramatic, just a big room with a stage.”